Restoring the Oak Sitting Room in Biltmore House

 “Over the course of approximately 20 years, George Vanderbilt amassed one of the finest collections of Old Master prints, particularly etchings made by Rembrandt,” said Lori, “but in 1906, George sold his Rembrandt collection to fellow collector J.P.
 Morgan.”

-The collection remains in the Morgan Library in New York and, with support from their staff, a selection of more than 30 of these etchings have been reproduced and will be presented in tabletop frames, just as they were originally displayed in the Oak Sitting Room.
+The collection remains in the Morgan Library and Museum in New York and, with support from their staff, a selection of more than 30 of these etchings have been reproduced and are now presented in tabletop frames, just as they were originally displayed in the Oak Sitting Room.

 Oak Sitting Room restoration highlights